 Harrington (2016) completed the most recent evaluation of the water budget for the basin.
-He summarized several studies of the water budget for the entire Owens Valley groundwater basin and also prepared estimates for the groundwater budgets for the Tri-Valley, Owens Valley, and Owens Lake to identify some of the regional differences in the Basin (Table 2-9).
-In each of the subareas the greatest uncertainty was in the recharge value with the difference being 51,100 acre-feet between the low and high estimates.
-Pumping in the Tri-Valley Management area was also uncertain and was estimated based on acreage and approximate water duty of alfalfa plus the estimated domestic use.
+He reviewed previous studies to estimate the water budget for the entire Owens Valley groundwater basin and also for the Tri-Valley, Owens Valley, and Owens Lake areas to assess regional differences in the Basin (Table 2-10).
+The Owens Valley and Owens Lake areas are intensively monitored by LADWP and recharge and discharge components of the water balance are better understood than in other portions of the Basin.
+Notable prior groundwater modeling efforts summarized by Harrington (2016) included: USGS modelling for the Owens Valley area